Stories (Avicii album)

 Stories is the second studio album by Swedish electronic music producer Avicii, released on 2 October 2015 by PRMD Music and Island Records.
 It was produced by Avicii along with Salem Al Fakir, Alex Ebert, Carl Falk, Kristoffer Fogelmark, Martin Garrix, Dhani Lennevald, Ash Pournouri, Albin Nedler, and Vincent Pontare on several tracks.
+It is the final album to be released during his lifetime, until his death in 2018, and was followed by his third and final album, Tim, which was released posthumously in June 2019.

 Stories was released to mixed to positive reviews from critics.
 Four singles were released from the album: "Waiting for Love", "Pure Grinding", "For a Better Day", and "Broken Arrows", along with the promotional singles "Ten More Days" and "Gonna Love Ya".
 Stories has sold one million copies worldwide as of November 2015, and was the fourth most-streamed album of the year worldwide on Spotify.

 Background

 In July 2014, Avicii told Rolling Stone that he had worked on 70 songs for his next album and would include collaborations with Jon Bon Jovi, Billie Joe Armstrong, Chris Martin, Wyclef Jean, Serj Tankian and Matisyahu.
 Describing the album, Avicii said: "It's going to be a lot more song-oriented."
 On 2 March 2015, Avicii performed live at Australia's Future Music Festival.
 A lot of songs were leaked onto the internet from Avicii's UMF 2015 set.
 These songs include "Waiting for Love", "For a Better Day", "City Lights" and "Sunset Jesus", leaked under the name "Attack".
 A complete track listing of the set can be found on Avicii's SoundCloud page.

 On 22 May 2015, Avicii premiered his first single from Stories, "Waiting for Love".
 The track was co-produced by DJ and producer Martin Garrix.
 Almost a month later, Avicii communicated through Twitter that he had finished the album after two years of work.
 On 4 August 2015, it was announced on iHeartMedia Summit that Avicii's next single from Stories was "For a Better Day", featuring singer Alex Ebert.
 On 28 August, he released his next two singles, the other being "Pure Grinding".